Roblox/roact/docs/api-reference.md

 !!! note
 	`getDerivedStateFromProps` is a *static* lifecycle method.
 It does not have access to `self`, and must be a pure function.

+!!! caution
+	`getDerivedStateFromProps` runs before `shouldUpdate` and any non-nil return will cause the state table to no longer be shallow-equal.
+This means that a `PureComponent` will rerender even if nothing actually changed.
+Similarly, any component implementing both `getDerivedStateFromProps` and `shouldUpdate` needs to do so in a way that takes this in to account.